QolisilE/qolisile/README.md

 ### Hi there 👋
+I'm Qoli Ngoveni,

+Thee Geologist turned Data Scientist.
+Well, you might be wondering why I change my career from being a rocky to the numbers man.
+The simpl;e answer to that is passion.
+From my previous role as a Jnr Geologist at the mine i delt with a great numbers that were hard and difficult to make sense of it, I then decided to start

 ### I’m currently learning Machine Learning training and evaluation model,Data Analysis with Python,Data Visualizations and Relational Database Querying with SQL.
 I am also looking into exploring Power Bi in a near future.